How to unblock a toilet: What to do if your toilet is not flushing

 One tool that may be useful in this situation is a toilet auger.
 This gizmo allows you to reach the blockage if it’s further into the toilet pipework than the U-bend, and to either pull it out or push it through accordingly.

-Step 6: When all else fails, call in the plumbing experts
+Step 6: When all else fails, call in the drain unblocking experts

 If you’ve exhausted all possible outlets and your toilet is still blocked, it may be that drain rods need to be used to remove a blockage that’s much further through the pipework than you can manually reach.